Fossil Grove: Description

-The sandstone in the Grove is covered with shale that was deposited as mud in a major flooding episode, and this deposition of sediment knocked over and killed the trees.
-The soft tissues of the cortical meristem and inner phelloderm of the trees then decomposed and made the trees and root systems hollow, and subsequent flood waters filled the hollow tree stumps with sand.
+The sandstone in the Grove is covered with shale that was deposited as mud in a major flooding episode, and this deposition of sediment knocked over and killed the lycopsids.
+The soft tissues of the cortical meristem and inner phelloderm of the lycopsids then decomposed and made the lycopsid and their underground systems hollow, and subsequent flood waters filled the hollow lycopsid stumps with sand.
 Ripple marks on some surfaces indicate a south-western flow of the flood waters.
 The trunks were then buried and lithified, and became molds in the surrounding sandstone.
-The sand inside the trunks became solid rock, and the outer bark of the trees became a thin layer of coal.
-Though some trunks are elliptical, especially the tallest, Lepidodendron trees were typically circular.
+The sand inside the trunks became solid rock, and the outer bark of the lycopsids became a thin layer of coal.
+Though some trunks are elliptical, especially the tallest, Lepidodendron lycopsids were typically circular.
 The deformations were likely caused by the force of the rising flood waters that filled the trunks with sand, as indicated by the tendency for the deformations to be in the same direction as the ripple marks, towards the south-west.

 Besides the fossil stumps, the only other indications of organic life in the strata of the Fossil Grove are Arenicola burrows found in some sandstone beds.

 History

 In 1885 part of the Scotstoun estate was leased to create a park, and the Fossil Grove was discovered in late 1887 when a pilot channel was cut through an old quarry in preparation for the construction of a road in the park.
 In April 1888 members of the Geological Society of Glasgow suggested to leave the fossils in situ and construct a building around the fossils.
 The commissioners of Partick elected to leave the fossils where they were uncovered and in 1889, at a cost of about £400, constructed a building to contain the fossils.
 On 1 January 1890, the Fossil House covering the Fossil Grove opened to the public.
 The wooden roof timbers of the House were replaced with metal trusses in the 1920s.
 A bomb damaged the roof and a single trunk during World War II, and a concrete spacer replaced the center of the damaged trunk.
 The windowed roof was replaced with regular roof panels in the 1970s.
 Today the building continues to be maintained by Glasgow City Council.
 The Fossil Grove Trust (along with Historic Scotland) are working with the Council to improve the drainage, ventilation, and interpretation of the site.
 Friends of Victoria Park are establishing a fernery in the adjacent quarry area.
-The fossil trees are designated as a Site of Special Scientific Interest.
+The fossil lycopsids are designated as a Site of Special Scientific Interest.